exakat/php-dictionary/dictionary/file_get_contents.ini.rst

 ``file_get_contents()`` is a PHP native function, which reads all data from a file, in one call.
 The function requires the file name, or a valid URI, with its path of storage in the file system.

-The function also include options to handle concurrency with locks; to append data rather than overwrite them with ``FILE_APPEND``, and a restriction to use file in the ``include_path`` configuration.
+The function also includes options to handle concurrency with locks; to append data rather than overwrite them with ``FILE_APPEND``, and a restriction to use file in the ``include_path`` configuration.

 ``file_get_contents()`` returns a string, or ``false`` in case of error.
 The maximum size of the returned string may be limited by configuration.